List of GetBackers characters: Juubei Kakei

 Juubei is sometimes called Juubei of the Flying Needles (飛針の十兵衛, Tobari no Jūbei) because he fights using long acupuncture needles.
 His needles have different powers, some even lethal, and he must control them with precision in order for them to be effective.
 Juubei is protective of his older sister, Sakura, and will come to her defense if she is threatened.
 Ever since he was a child, he has protected Kazuki, as he believed his clan was destined to guard his family.
 When VOLTS disbanded and Kazuki left, Juubei offered his support for MakubeX in pursuit of a new Endless City.
 When Kazuki goes with the GetBackers to stop them, they faced each other in a battle.

-The heir to a clan that has served the Fuuchouins as doctors since time immemorial, he and Kazuki Fuuchouin were childhood friends.
-In the Limitless Fortress, he assumes the second post under Kazuki in the legendary gang.
-When Kazuki left Limitless Fortress, Juubei remained and they eventually met in battle during the IL retrieval, at which point Juubei lost his eyesight.
+The heir to a clan that has served the Fuuchouins as doctors for several hundred years, he and Kazuki Fuuchouin were childhood friends.
+In Infinity Fortress, he assumes the second post under Kazuki in the legendary gang.
+When Kazuki left, Juubei remained and they eventually met in battle during the I.L.
+Retrieval arc, at which point Juubei lost his eyesight.
 However, in the aftermath of the battle, they were reconciled and became close again.

 He recovers his eyesight in the arc "Get Back the Lost Time".
 In this arc, he battles with Ginji.
 The fight reaches a point when Ginji reverts to his old self, the boy Raitei, and proceeds to destroy everything in his path, including Juubei.
 However, Juubei is saved by Ban and MakubeX, and the former manages to make Ginji return to his former state.
 Later, he, together with his sister, Sakura Kakei, and his rival-turned-comrade, Toshiki Uryuu (all remnants of Fuuga), present a last stand at the gate to the Beltline, to protect the GetBackers, MakubeX, and Kazuki as they enter the threshold of horrors.
-After this, Juubei somehow manages to join up with Kazuki as the latter faces off with the Ura-Fuuchouin clan.
+After this, Juubei somehow manages to join up with Kazuki as the latter faces off with the Dark Fuuchouin clan.
 For a while, his heart is ripped out of its body by Yohan.
 In the end, he is saved by Kazuki, who manages to end the feud between his younger brother, Yohan, and the rest of his clan.